On Writing by Stephen King

 The Floating Purple Head Made Me a Believer

-When I began my studies at a metaphysical college, I had to take some of what was taught on faith.
+When I began my studies at a metaphysical center years ago, I had to take some of what was taught on faith.
 A portion of the material was so far outside my experience that, while I could intellectually get what they were saying, I hadn’t seen it with my own eyes.

 Until I did.
 See it.
 With my eyes wide open.